-Element Policy Consistency Determination No. Text Circulation CI-1 Circulation planning for all modes of travel (vehicle, transit, bicycle, pedestrian, etc.) shall be coordinated with efforts to reduce air pollution.
+Policy Element No. Text Consistency Determination Circulation CI-1 Circulation planning for all modes of travel (vehicle, transit, bicycle, pedestrian, etc.) shall be coordinated with efforts to reduce air pollution.
 Consistent: The proposed project is consistent with this policy as any future city development within the proposed SOIA Area would be subject to an independent CEQA review and analysis of alternative modes of transportation.
 CI-4 Specific Plans, Special Planning Areas, and development projects shall be designed to promote pedestrian movement through direct, safe, and pleasant routes that connect destinations inside and outside the plan or project area.
 Consistent: The proposed project is consistent with this policy as any future city development within the proposed SOIA Area would be subject to an independent CEQA review and address pedestrian connectivity.
 CI-8 The City shall encourage the extension of bus rapid transit and/or light rail service to the planned office and retail areas north of Kammerer Road and west of Hwy 99.
-Likely Consistent: The proposed project is likely consistent with this policy as any future development within the proposed SOIA Area would be subject to an independent CEQA review and annexation process and address availability of public transit.
-Future projects would coordinate with City of Elk Grove transit agency (e-tran) as feasible.
+Consistent:: The proposed project is consistent with this policy as any future development within the proposed SOIA Area would be subject to an independent CEQA review and annexation process and address availability of public transit.
+Future projects would consult with City of Elk Grove transit agency (e-tran) as feasible.
 CI-13 The City shall require that all roadways and intersections in Elk Grove operate at a minimum Level of Service "D" at all times.
-Likely Consistent: The proposed project is likely consistent with this policy.
+Consistent: The proposed project is consistent with this policy.
 Any future development within the proposed SOIA Area would be subject to an independent CEQA review and will be required to prepare a traffic impact analysis that would address Level of Service.
+CI-15 Development projects shall be required to provide funding or to construct roadway/intersection improvements to implement the City's Circulation Master Plan.
+The payment of established traffic impact or similar fees shall be considered to provide compliance with the requirements of this policy with regard to those facilities included in the fee program, provided that the City finds that the fee adequately funds all required roadway and intersection improvements.
+If payment of established fees is used to provide compliance with this policy, the City may also require the payment of additional fees if necessary to cover the fair share cost of facilities not included in the fee program.
+Consistent: The proposed project is consistent with this policy.
+Any future development within the proposed SOIA Area would be subject to an independent CEQA review and mitigate impacts through payment of impact fees in accordance with the City's "impact fee ordinance."